abhijithajayan121-sketch/useless_project_temp/README.md

 5 Pushbuttons: Act as digital inputs configured with internal pull-up resistors (INPUT_PULLUP).
 Four buttons set the arithmetic operators (+, -, *, /) and trigger the calculation state, while the fifth button serves as a dedicated system reset/clear function (which tracks press counts to trigger reset insults).
 L298N Motor Driver Module: Functions solely as a power regulator for the project.
 Its onboard 5V regulator steps down higher DC input voltage (7V–12V) to a stable 5V output to safely power the ESP32 via its VIN pin and the 16x2 LCD display.
 7V–12V DC Power Source: Supplies primary raw electrical power to the system (connected to the L298N input terminals), enabling fully wireless untethered operation without relying on USB power.
-- [Arduino IDE: To compile and upload C++ code to the ESP 32 DEV module.
+- Arduino IDE: To compile and upload C++ code to the ESP 32 DEV module.
 Python 3 Interpreter: To execute brain.py and run eye-tracking algorithms.
 Command Prompt / Terminal: To execute the Python script and view live system logs.
 Circuit Simulator (Cirkit Designer / Tinkercad): To design, prototype, and test the schematic layout.
-Wire Strippers / Snips (Optional): For trimming or preparing solid-core jumper wires.]
+Wire Strippers / Snips (Optional): For trimming or preparing solid-core jumper wires.

 ### Implementation
 For Software:
 # Installation
-[commands]
+Python Libraries (Laptop Server)flask: Lightweight web framework used to host the REST API on port 5000 and serve the /eye-status endpoint.opencv-python: Computer vision library used to capture video from your webcam, flip the frame for mirror view, and render status overlays.mediapipe: Machine learning solution used to detect facial landmarks and track the Eye Aspect Ratio (EAR).

+Arduino C++ Libraries (ESP32 Firmware)These are managed inside Arduino IDE via Tools $\rightarrow$ Manage Libraries:LiquidCrystal_I2C: Drives the 16x2 character LCD via the I2C interface on GPIO 21 (SDA) and GPIO 22 (SCL).WiFi & HTTPClient: Built into the ESP32 board support package (used to connect to your Wi-Fi network and issue GET requests to the Flask server).

 # Run
-[commands]
+pip install flask opencv-python mediapipe cmd in the respective cloned repo file  => python server.py

 ### Project Documentation
 For Software: